Let’s be honest. It’s easy to fall in love with your website when it’s YOUR website.

 Think of your website as an authentic representation of how your business guides a new customer through your sales experience.
 If your website isn’t doing that, then you’ve got work to do.

-When you go to your website, try to think like a customer.
+When you go to your website, try to think like a customer & have a customer-centric view.
 If you start from the homepage, how many clicks does it take to reach your goal?

 It should take no more than 3-clicks to get to any specific page on your site.
 Furthermore, make sure your Calls-to-Action are easily visible and CLEAR!